 The Deviator is one of the best fleece jackets when it comes to the ease of movement category.
 The fleece material has 16% spandex in it and a lot of stretch, and we never felt constricted in the arms and shoulders.

 The one quibble we have for this jacket is that it feels slightly short in the torso to us.
 The Patagonia R1 extends a little longer than this one and wears better under a climbing harness or a backpack's hip belt.
 When a jacket is too short, it can ride up and under a hip belt or harness, which starts to get uncomfortable and can impede your ease of movement.
 If you have a short torso yourself, you may appreciate the length on this one though.

 The stretchy fabric was one of our favorite options to wear while rock climbing.
 However, we did feel it creep up under our harness a bit and would prefer an inch or two more length in the torso.

-When it comes to wind resistance, the Deviator doesn't offer much.
-The material is so thin that it doesn't offer much protection from gusty weather.
-However, it was slightly better than the Patagonia R1 and R2 models thanks to the outer shell on the front.
+When it comes to wind and water resistance, the Deviator doesn't offer much.
+The material is so thin that it doesn't provide any protection from gusty weather.
+However, it is slightly better than the Patagonia R1 and R2 models thanks to the outer shell on the front.
 You'll still feel the wind ripping through your arms and back, but it'll offer a bit more protection to your core.